Bloor Homes unveils its vision for a new sustainable neighbourhood in Rochford and invites feedback from the local community.

 A: We’ve made a number of updates to the plans for Dollymans Farm in response to community feedback and ongoing technical work.

 A: This is an outline planning application, where the maximum number of homes and other key parameters relating to land uses will be agreed.
-The exact amount will be agreed through the future, detailed applications, but we envisage this will be about 1,300 homes.
+The exact amount will be agreed through the future, detailed applications, but we envisage this will be up to 1,300 homes.

 A: Yes, the development will feature at least 50% affordable homes to accord with national planning policy, providing more opportunities for local people to get on the property ladder.
 A variety of tenures will be available, with the exact types and number of affordable homes to be agreed with the Council and finalised at the reserved matters detailed application stage.